 This facility was originally operated by Nebraska Medical Center from 1991 to 2000 and was certified by the Joint Commission on Accreditation of Healthcare Organizations, the same organization that accredits the majority of hospitals in the United States.
 In 2002, MESC was accredited by AAAHC for a three-year period, the longest accreditation period available.
 MESC was re-accredited by AAAHC in 2005, 2008, 2011, 2014, 2017, and 2020 for an additional three-year period.

 MESC is able to offer convenient surgical services to its patients through a number of innovations, including:

 - Advising your family physician to perform an abbreviated pre-operative history and physical exam that focuses on the limited risks of eye surgery;

-- Expediting check-in and check-out procedures so that most patients spend approximately three hours at our facility on surgery day.
+- Expediting the check-in and check-out procedures generates a much shorter stay at our facility on the day of surgery.

 - Utilizing a certified nurse anesthetist who provides anesthesia for over 2,000 eye surgeries each year and uniquely understands how to provide appropriate medication for eye surgery.

 - Relying on registered nurses and operating room technicians who have decades of experience and are dedicated to providing care to eye surgery patients.